-The Targets of Evaluation (TOE) are the versions m1484b14 and m1484f18 of the Infineon Smart Card IC (Security Controller) SLE66CX322P with RSA 2048 Software V1.30.
-All these versions provide a hardware platform for a smart card to run smart card applications executed by a smart card operating system.
+The Target of Evaluation (TOE) is the version m1485b16 of the Infineon Smart Card IC (Security Controller) SLE66CX642P with RSA 2048 V1.30 and specific IC Dedicated Software.
+This version provides a hardware platform for a smart card to run smart card applications executed by a smart card operating system.